epandurski/flask_signalbus/docs/api.rst

-- The signal model class **may** have a ``signalbus_burst_count`` integer attribute defined, which determines how many individual signals will be sent and deleted at once, as a part of one database transaction.
-This can greatly improve performace in some cases, especially when the ``send_signalbus_messages`` class method is implemented efficiently.
+- The signal model class **may** have a ``signalbus_burst_count`` integer attribute defined, which determines how many individual signals can be sent and deleted at once, as a part of one database transaction.
+This can greatly improve performace in some cases when auto-flushing is disabled, especially when the ``send_signalbus_messages`` class method is implemented efficiently.
 If not defined, it defaults to ``1``.

 - The signal model class **may** have a ``signalbus_autoflush`` boolean attribute defined, which determines if signals of that type